 The DSMY Marlins Travel Team star has a time of 26.17 seconds in the 50 yards freestyle competition, a result which currently makes her the 2nd best in the state of Iowa in her age category, and 114th in the USA – after only three years in the sport.

-She was a late entrant as her mother, Justine Grace Wandera, struggled to convince coaches in Waukee, Iowa that she was good enough for the sport.
-After first being rejected, she got a chance at 9 years when a coach of the local YMCA swimming team accepted her entry for a tryout.
+She was a late entrant with her mother, Justine Grace Etima Wandera ensuring she competed and got a chance to show coaches in Waukee, Iowa that she was good enough for the sport.
+She got a chance at 9 years when a coach of the local YMCA swimming team accepted her entry for a tryout.

 She ended up by beating everyone in all the strokes and is now rated the best black swimmer in her age category.
 She is the best black swimmer in the 50 freestyle and 100 freestyle in Central and Midwest of the US in her age category.